IDouble/Python-Scripts/README.md

 # 🐍 Python Scripts 🐍

-I upload here all Python 2.x and 3.x Code Snippets, that I find useful and helpful. 🐍
+In this Repository, I upload all Python 2.x and 3.x Code Snippets, that I find useful and helpful. 🐍

 **⚠️ Be Warned that some Scripts are not suited for beginners ⚠️**